civilKaos82/active-record-drill-model-a-student-challenge/README.md

 ### Release 2: Virtual Attributes
 In the *Summary* we discussed virtual attributes—specifically, students having a full name and an age.
 Now let's add these behaviors to our `Student` model.
 We'll need to write both *getter* and *setter* methods (e.g., `#full_name` and `#full_name=`).
+Tests are provided in `spec/models/student_spec.rb`.
+These particular tests are in an example group with the description `"virtual attributes"`.
+We can use this description to run just these tests (see Figure 4).

+In addition to making the tests pass, open the Rake console and explore the model that we're building.
+Build some students.
+Set their full names and see the changes in the first and last names.
+Set the first and last names and see the changes in their full names.
+Change the birthdays and see the changes in the students' ages.
+If we create students with our birthdays, are their ages correct?

 ```
 $ bundle exec rspec --example "virtual attributes" spec/models/student_spec.rb
 ```
 *Figure 4*.
 Running tests that have a specific description in a specific file.

-Tests are provided in `spec/models/student_spec.rb`.
-These particular tests are in an example group with the description `"virtual attributes"`.
-We can use this description to run just these tests (see Figure 4).

 ### Release 3: Validations